 Today a marble bench, known as the Exedra, marks the location of the Pavilion.
 It contains an inscription invoking Pope Paul VI’s visit to the Fair in October 1965 near the end of its run.

-One of Flushing Meadows’ only holdovers from the 1939-1940 Fair is the Queens Museum of Art, designed by Raphael Vinoly in 1939 and originally the New York City Building.
+One of Flushing Meadows’ only holdovers from the 1939-1940 Fair is the Queens Museum of Art, designed by Aymar Embury in 1939 and redesigned by Raphael Vinoly in 1994; originally called the New York City Building.
 It contains one of the 1964 Fair’s most notable exhibits: The Panorama of New York, a scale model of the entire city showing the city’s seven bridges, highways, subways, the Empire State Building (15 inches high), more than 800,000 miniatures of every NYC building, the Queens airports with tiny planes overhead and thousands of tiny homes, and a notable subtraction, replaced by a red, white and blue ribbon.

 The NY City Building was the temporary home of the United Nations from its organization in 1946 to 1952 when it was moved to the newly finished U.N. complex in Manhattan.
 The state of Israel came into being here in Flushing Meadows in 1948.

 A brand new lobby area opened in the winter of 2014.